Code-Institute-Submissions/balennouri-pp4/README.md

 - I wanted to create a website that allows the admin/staff to add/delete/change product and handle the user account easy on the admin panel and that is linked to a database.

+- I wanted to allow the admin/staff to see an admin link on the navbar when they are logged in, where they can add, update and delete products.

 - I wanted to allow the admin/staff to be able to put products on sale price so they sell out the old stuff easy.

 - I wanted to allow the users to create an account and be able to change the their account details.